 Gender.
 As women run many small businesses and work in specific industries the particular needs of women have to be addressed.
-Initiatives such as Project Bagong Araw, which aims to re-establish 2,000 sari-sari stores in Eastern Visayas, the majority of which are run by women, through private sector collaboration between Philippine Business for Social Progress and other NGOs, as well as Department of Trade and Industry (DTI), provides a good example of an assistance model for small entrepreneurs.
+Initiatives such as Project Bagong Araw14, which aims to re-establish 2,000 sari-sari stores in Eastern Visayas, provides a good example of an assistance model for small entrepreneurs.
 In other countries, significant employment opportunities have been created for women after disasters by the private sector through the establishment of new enterprises that women can take advantage of, such as garment manufacturing and light assembly plants.